-We remain committed to our long-term financial model of: growing sales, expanding margins, and increasing cash flow in order to achieve earnings per share growth as well as our target net leverage ratio and dividend payout ratio; investing to support the growth of our business; and delivering additional returns to stockholders through periodic share repurchases.
-Our results of operations and financial condition have been affected by inflation, changing prices, reductions in discretionary income of consumers available to purchase our products, and shifting consumer behaviors, as well as other unfavorable global and regional economic conditions, global supply chain disruptions and constraints, and geopolitical events.
-We expect some or all of these impacts to continue in Fiscal 2025 which could have a material impact on our results of operations.
-We intend to continue to monitor the inflationary environment and the impact on the consumer when we consider passing along rising costs through further selling price increases, subject to normal competitive conditions.
-In addition, we are continuing our commodity and foreign exchange hedging programs while also seeking to identify additional cost savings initiatives.
-However, there can be no assurance that we will be able to fully mitigate rising costs through increased selling prices and/or cost savings initiatives.
-Furthermore, to the extent climate-related severe weather events, such as droughts, floods, wildfires, extreme heat, and/or late frosts, continue to occur or accelerate in future periods, it could have a material impact on our results of operations and financial condition.
+We remain committed to our long-term financial model of: growing sales, expanding margins, and increasing cash flow in order to continue to achieve comparable earnings per share growth as well as our target net leverage ratio on a comparable basis and dividend payout ratio; investing to support the growth of our business; and delivering additional returns to stockholders through periodic share repurchases.
+Our results of operations and financial condition have been affected by macroeconomic headwinds, including rising unemployment, inflation, changing prices, reductions in discretionary income of consumers available to purchase our products, and shifting consumer behaviors, as well as other unfavorable global and regional economic conditions, global supply chain disruptions and constraints, and geopolitical events.
+Additionally, ongoing macroeconomic headwinds, particularly rising unemployment, have led to a recent deceleration in the rate of growth of consumer demand for our products.
+We expect some or all of these impacts to continue in the remainder of Fiscal 2025 which could have a material impact on our results of operations.
+We intend to continue to monitor the inflationary economic environment, the shifting behavior of consumers, and the impact their impacts on the consumer when we consider passing along rising costs through further selling price increases, subject to normal competitive conditions, our business.
+In addition, we are continuing our commodity and foreign exchange hedging programs while also seeking to identify additional cost savings and efficiency initiatives.
+However, there can be no assurance that we will be able to fully mitigate rising costs through increased selling prices and/or cost savings and efficiency initiatives.
+Furthermore, to the extent climate-related severe weather events, such as droughts, floods, wildfires, extreme heat, and/or late frosts, or other weather conditions that constrain consumer purchasing occasions, continue to occur or accelerate in future periods, it could have a material impact on our results of operations and financial condition.